kampkelly/llm-benchmark/Readme.md

 `./deploy.sh`
 This updates dependencies, copies some needed environment variables and then installs helm using the environment variables

+## Github Actions
+Whenever you push changes to the main branch of this repository, the GitHub Actions workflow will automatically trigger build and deployment.
+You can monitor the progress in the "Actions" tab of this GitHub repository.

 ## Configuration

 The application can be configured using environment variables.
 The main configuration options are: